dosssman/doss.github.io/_projects/2022-05-charybdis-build.md

 Unline FDM-based (filament) prints, resin prints usually require some additional clean up and polish.
 In the specific case of the clear case for the Charybdis, it goes as far as requiring clear coating.

+- For this specific clear case, the resin material seems to have a higher melting temperature than FDM, thus requiring to set the iron around 250 degrees Celsius.
+To be safe, it is better to still start from 200, then increment the temperature slightly until the inserts can be melt-inserted into the case.

 ### 3. Installing the diodes [Left, Right]